About

 Cost and Funding

-Total Funding for both phases:
+Total funding for all phases: $28.2 million

 Additional Resources